There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.

 The Snap Store

-The main way of distributing snaps to snapd systems is through the Ubuntu Store, where you can customize how your snap is presented, review each new upload, and control publishing over several release channels.
+The main way of distributing snaps to snapd systems is through the Ubuntu Store, where you can customize how your snap is presented, review each new pushed snap, and control their release process over several release channels.
 Here is the model it follows.

 You’ll choose a unique developer namespace as part of the store account creation process.
 This namespace will represent you as a publisher in the store and you won’t be able to change it afterwards.

-You can publish a snap under any name you have rights to.
+You can release a snap under any name you have rights to.
 Names can be registered by using the

 snapcraft register command, clicking New Snap on the developer portal, or by visiting the Register name page.
-You can also grant other developers permission to publish versions of a snap you own, for example as part of an open source project.
+You can also grant other developers permission to release versions of a snap you own, for example as part of an open source project.

 Pushing snaps to the store can be done directly with the

-snapcraft upload command or on the store website itself.
-Once uploaded you choose the release channel(s) (
+snapcraft push command or on the store website itself.
+Once pushed, you choose the release channel(s) (

-edge) that the snap will be published to.
+edge) that the snap will be released into.

-It’s worth noting that when you upload a snap, the store assigns it a revision number of 1.
-The store then automatically increments this revision number each time you upload a new version.
+It’s worth noting that when you push a snap, the store assigns it a revision number of 1.
+The store then automatically increments this revision number each time you push a new version.

 After you’ve chosen a channel, your application is sent for review.
 Most apps are reviewed by way of automated checks, but if your app uses sensitive interfaces, it may be manually reviewed – you can find more details on the review process here.

-Once your snap has been reviewed and approved, you can publish it when you’re ready, instantly making the snap available to users.
+Once your snap has been reviewed and approved, you can release it when you’re ready, instantly making the snap available to users.

 On the store, snaps can be published into different channels at the same time:

 candidate (release candidate),

 edge.
-This enables you to engage with users who are willing to test changes, and it helps users decide how close to the leading edge of development they want to be.
+This enables you to engage with users who are willing to test changes, and helps users decide how close to the leading edge of development they want to be.